-Authors’ initials and name without paragraph indent (boldface font), ORCHID, Researcher ID.
-If there are several authors from different institutions, their names are indicated by a numerical index, which corresponds to the ordinal number of the institution.
+Authors’ initials and names without paragraph indent (boldface font), ORCID, Researcher ID.
+If there are several authors from different institutions, their names should be accompanied by numerical indices corresponding to the ordinal numbers of the institution.
 Leave one blank line.

-If the manuscript contains the results of studies that were carried out at the expense of the State Institution National Antarctic Scientific Center of the Ministry of Education and Science of Ukraine, next to the main place of work of the author should be indicated - State institution National Antarctic Scientific Center of the Ministry of Education and Science of Ukraine
+If the manuscript contains the results of studies that were carried out at the expense of the State Institution National Antarctic Scientific Center of the Ministry of Education and Science of Ukraine, the Center should be listed after the author’s main place of work.

-Article title without paragraph indent (boldface font, capital letters).
+Article title without paragraph indent (boldface font).
 Leave a blank line.

-Additionally, a short title of the article up to 100 characters including the intervals should be presented in the language of the article for page headers.
+A short title of the article up to 100 characters long including the intervals, for page headers.

 Abstract and Keywords

-Structured abstracts (annotations) including keywords (1800-2000 characters) should be printed without a paragraph indent, the word ABSTRACT - in capital letters, the text of the abstract - Times New Roman, 10 pt.
+Structured abstracts (annotations) including keywords (1800-2000 characters) should be printed without a paragraph indent, the word Abstract, the text of the abstract Times New Roman, 10 pt.

-Requirements for the abstract: informativeness (no common words); content-richness (display of the main content of the article and research results); the use of sustainable scientific terminology, typical for special texts; the unity of terminology within the abstract, the absence of references and abbreviations, if possible.
-The abstract should contain information about the object of research; explain to a reader, why this research was conducted, what was found and why the information received is important.
+Requirements for the abstract: informativeness (no vague phrases); content-richness (presents the main content of the article and research results); the use of common scientific terminology, typical for the field; the unity of terminology within the abstract and the body of the article, the absence of references and abbreviations, if possible.
+The abstract should contain information about the object of research, explain the rationale why it was conducted, what was found and why the knowledge is important.

 Leave a blank line.

-Кеуwords (boldface) are presented after the abstract without paragraph indent up to 6 words or phrases comma separated in alphabetical order.
-Keywords should not repeat the words and phrases used in the title of the manuscript.
+Кеуwords (boldface) are presented after the abstract without paragraph indent up to 6 words or phrases separated by commas, in alphabetical order.
+Keywords should not repeat the phrasing used in the title of the manuscript.

 The manuscript of a research (experimental) article should be divided into sections:

-Results and discussion (presentation of the main stages of the work with the full substantiation of scientific results, comparison with the latest research on selected topics).
+Results and discussion (presentation of the main stages of the work with the full substantiation of scientific results, comparison with the latest research on the topic).